Specialty Care Programs

 Did you know that the Center for Disease Control (CDC) has rated Chronic Obstructive Pulmonary Disease (COPD) to be the third leading cause of death amongst Americans?
 Here at Pinnacle Senior Care we realize the difficulties associated with living with COPD.
-Our skilled clinicians provide care, therapies and education that will assist in your ability to manage your COPD and decrease the amount of emergency room visits and most importantly help you to enjoy a better quality of life.
-We will work closely with your physician to develop a plan of care that meets your individual treatment goals and includes disease management, medication education and compliance, environmental assessment and safety issues, nutritional and lifestyle modifications.
+Our skilled clinicians provide care, therapies and education that will assist in your ability to manage your COPD and decrease the amount of emergency room visits.
+Most importantly, we help you to enjoy a better quality of life.
+We will work closely with your physician to develop a plan of care that meets your individual treatment goals and includes disease management, medication education and compliance, environmental assessment for safety issues, and nutritional / lifestyle modifications.

 For more information about COPD please visit:

 Did you know that according to the World Health Organization a new case of Dementia is diagnosed every 4 seconds?
 Our dementia program focuses on the clinical symptoms of this debilitating disease that are often severe enough to interfere with daily functioning and quality of life.

 We offer a compassionate medical approach that promotes safety and functional ability by implementing both nursing and therapy interventions.
 A physical therapist will focus on fall prevention, while speech and occupational therapists will focus on improving communication and cognition.

 Helpful tools and resources for dementia patients and their families: